Bures-Wasserstein Means of Graphs: EXPERIMENTS

 \subsection{Graph fusion}

-\minicompress We first illustrate that the Bures-Wasserstein mean graph preserves graph characteristics of the input graphs well.
+We first illustrate that the Bures-Wasserstein mean graph preserves graph characteristics of the input graphs well.
 We create a stochastic block model graph with $50$ nodes and $5$ communities.
 The edge probability within the clusters is $0.3$, and the edge probability between clusters is $0.1$.
 From this graph we generate $100$ graphs by removing and adding $10$ random edges, respectively, while enforcing that all graphs are connected.
 The Bures-Wasserstein barycenter of these $100$ graphs is computed using Algorithm~\ref{alg:bary} and compared to the original graph in terms of several metrics.
 We also compute the same metrics for the arithmetic, harmonic, and geometric mean of the graph Laplacians.
-This experiment is repeated $1000$ times, and the mean error with respect to the different graph metrics are presented in Table\ref{tab:graph_fusion}.
+This experiment is repeated $1000$ times, and the mean error with respect to the different graph metrics are presented in Table~\ref{tab:graph_fusion}.
+Here, the error in the Laplacian and covariance matrix is measured in Frobenius-norm.
+The degree centrality (for weighted graphs also called strength), modularity, and participation coefficient are computed as defined in \cite{oehlers2021graph}.
+The difference in degree centrality and participation coefficient are presented in mean square error over all nodes, and the modularity difference in absolute value.

 We see that our proposed method is among the two best-performing methods for all tested graph metrics.
 Degree centrality describes local properties of the graph, and is thus represented well by the arithmetic mean, which takes the average weight of each edge.
 Modularity on the other hand describes the global graph structure, and this is well represented by the harmonic mean.
 The participation coefficient typically captures both local and global phenomena.
 We see that the Bures-Wasserstein mean preserves all tested graph metrics well, which shows that it successfully fuses both local and global structural information from the input graphs.